 When Felde puts down her microphone, she puts on her pointed shoes in ballet class.
 She's also an award-winning playwright.
 Her work has been produced at the National Theater in Washington, D.C., and at various theaters in New York and Los Angeles.
 If you look very closely in Woody Allen's "Radio Days," you'll spot her playing the role of Mrs. Riley.

 Stories by Kitty Felde

-POLITICO is reporting that Democratic Congresswoman Jane Harman is "likely to resign from Congress" to become head of the Woodrow Wilson International Center for Scholars.
+Jane Harman is leaving Congress in a few days.
+She's becoming head of the Woodrow Wilson International Center for Scholars.

 You’ve heard time and again that the US won’t negotiate with terrorists, and a pair of future presidents tested that policy more than two centuries ago.

 Not one Democrat voted for the $61 billion in cuts to this year’s federal budget on Saturday.
 Three Republicans also voted no. One of them is a former car dealer from Orange County.

 Real estate bubbles always do what bubbles do: they burst.
 We know that in Southern California.
 And a group of speculators also found that out back in George Washington’s day.